-Terminal Productivity Tips: Aliases, Functions, and Shell Config Tricks
+Terminal Productivity Tips: Aliases, Functions, Config

 Supercharge your terminal: set up aliases, shell functions, .bashrc/.zshrc tricks, history search, and multiplexer configs for faster development.